 A care coordinator will help you assess your needs and the services that would best meet them.
 If you are already a client of Continuing Care, but feel your needs have changed, contact your care coordinator.

-If you are calling from outside North America, about someone who lives in a community serviced by the Nova Scotia Health Authority, please call the appropriate number below:
+If you are calling from outside Nova Scotia, about someone who lives in a community serviced by Nova Scotia Health, please call the appropriate number below:

 Assessment by a continuing care coordinator